negroiualexandru/LoglineSecurity/README.md

 * **API Proxy:** Node.js with Express
 * **Hosting:** Render Free Tier
     * *Note: After 15 minutes of inactivity the server will sleep.
-The next request will have to "wake up" the server, causing a loading time of 1 to 2 minutes for the first request*
+The next request will have to "wake up" the server, causing a loading time of up to 1 min*
 * **Serverless Functions:** Azure Functions (C#)
 * **Database:** Azure Cosmos DB (NoSQL)
 * **AI & Machine Learning:** Azure OpenAI Service